Crown-Commercial-Service/ccs-frontend/README.md

 Set up local host http://local.crowncommercial.gov.uk/ to point to the `public/` folder.

-Optionally, you can view the website at http://127.0.0.1:8000, by running run:
+Optionally, you can view the website at http://127.0.0.1:8000, by running:

 ```
-bin/console server:run
+symfony server:start
 ```

 Although we wouldn't recommend using this method long-term as the environment is less customisable and reliable.